ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 ```

-**We want to use the latter**, because Schemas allow us to define useful additional properties on top of them, using virtuals, methods, and statics (more about these below).
+**We want to use the method 2**, because Schemas allow us to define useful additional properties on top of them, using virtuals, methods, and statics (more about these below).
 You will be able to define your properties inside of your Schema just like you normally do.
 When you create your model, just pass in a Schema as the second parameter, like `mongoose.model("User", userSchema)` as demonstrated above.

 Here are some properties you definitely want to include in your **Users Schema**.

 - **displayName** (`String`) - could be a first name, last name, nickname, etc.
 - **email** (`String`) - email used for authentication
 - **password** (`String`) - hashed password used for authentication
-- **location** (`String`) - descriptive location for a User (a bio, of sorts)
+- **bio** (`String`) - a biography for a User

 Make sure that all these fields are defined on the `userSchema` before moving on.